 Practical jokes are not allowed at camp because they tend to be upsetting to the victim and can escalate quickly as each person tries to get back at the other.
 We encourage a respectful environment at camp, where healthy relationships can grow.

 Staff applicants should be at least 13 years old to serve at a preteen camp--17 for a teen camp.
 However, often those who are accepted at our teen camps are over 18.
 Some younger staff applicants also apply as a camper so they can attend camp, even if not accepted as staff.
 If you are younger, but interested in serving in a staff position, we encourage you to serve as a staff member at one of our preteen camps.
 This is a helpful way to gain experience.

-It is post with a link in the box at the bottom of the main camp page with the Mission Statement.
+It is posted with navigation button at the top of the main camp page as well as with a link right under the Mission Statement at the bottom of the main page.
 You can also access it here.